 How to Transition Your Decor from Christmas to Winter

 Really transitioning your decor from Christmas to winter is quite easy.
 I did most of mine in one day and bought absolutely nothing.
 Below are the steps I used:

-This wasn’t too hard for me since I used a lot of blue this year but the touches of red I did have were easy to pack away.
+This wasn’t too hard for me since I tend to use a lot of blue and green, but the touches of red I did have were easy to pack away.
 I decided to stick with winter whites, blues and greens and natural wood tones.
 So anything in this color scheme I left out!

 Our family LOVES blankets and pillows and so does our Wheaten Terrier, Kona!
 I put away the red ones and kept out the navy, fur blankets and gray ones.
 The snowflake pillow and fur throw are both from JOANN!

 I have all of my winter favorites saved HERE over on my Amazon Storefront if you want to take a peek!